Guide to Buying Used Camera Lenses

 Examining the body of the lens

 1. Scratches and dents – A little bit of wear and tear on a used lens is to be expected.
 Minor scratches on the exterior, a bit of the paint or rubber worn off – these are unlikely to affect the interior optics.
 Just make sure they’re reflected in the price.
 Dents and dings, however, are a serious no-go.
 They indicate a blow hard enough to have possibly affected the functioning of the lens.
+See also: how do you know if a camera lens is damaged?

 2. Lens glass – Thoroughly examine the lens glass, both on the front element and the rear.
 Make sure there are no scratches, chipping, or other blemishes.
 Shining a light inside (the flashlight on your phone will work just fine) will make any blemishes fairly obvious.
 Heavily damaged glass will obviously affect the image quality, but a few hairline scratches may be OK.